kradalby/kradalby.no/content/Misc/lan-resume.md

 ## dfekt LAN
 Website: [dfektlan.no](https://dfektlan.no/)

-I serve as the leader for the dfekt LAN organization, in addition i work in the tech crew.
+I serve as the leader for the dfekt LAN organization, in addition, I work in the tech crew.

 | Year | Month            | Role   | What Crew? | Where?           |
 | ---- | ---------------- | ------ | ---------- | ---------------- |